PlayboyPrime/EasyConsoleColor/README.md

 - Easy to use

 ### How To Use
-- Simply add the `EasyConsoleColor.h` header into your project and include it
+- Simply add the `EasyConsoleColor.h` header (either [From Code](https://github.com/PlayboyPrime/EasyConsoleColor/blob/main/EasyConsoleColor/EasyConsoleColor.h) or from [Releases](https://github.com/PlayboyPrime/EasyConsoleColor/releases)) into your project and include it
 - Create a new instance of `ECC::EasyConsoleColor` like in the example code.
 You can also use `std::unique_ptr` so you dont have to delete it afterwards
 - Call the `log` function of the new instance with a text you want to log.
 To `log with color` you have to use the `prefix` then the `colors seperated by the seperator` then the `suffix` and finally your text.
 Example: \~R\~Red \~G,B\~Green and Blue
 - Delete the instance when done using it